Symmetric Stable Processes on Amenable Groups: A lemma on almost-sure convergence

 Doing this for every $m$, after a simple adjustment we can make $\left(b_{m}\right)_{m=1}^{\infty}$ a subsequence of $\left(f_{k}\right)_{k=1}^{\infty}$.
 We show that it is convergent to $0$ almost surely.
 Let $\epsilon>0$ be arbitrary.
 Using Markov's inequality, for every $m$ we have

 From the Borel-Cantelli lemma we conclude that $b_{m}\xrightarrow[m\to\infty]{}0$ almost surely. \end{proof}

 \end{appendix}

 \begin{acks}[Acknowledgments] I am in debt to my advisor, Zemer Kosloff, for introducing me to P. Roy's work \cite{roy2020}, for many helpful discussions and for his dedication and constant support throughout this research.
 I thank Amichai Lampert and Hagai Lavner for a few helpful discussions about the {\it Følner convergence} property.
 I also thank the referee for their time and their useful comments.
-A special thanks goes to Mahan Mj, Parthanil Roy and Sourav Sarkar who, after this work was first published, kindly let me know that they are working on similar problems. \end{acks}
+A special thanks goes to Mahan Mj, Parthanil Roy and Sourav Sarkar who, after this work was first published, kindly let me know that they are working on similar problems.
+The research was partially supported by ISF grant No. 1180/22. \end{acks}